dataspects/mediawiki-extensions-Dataspects/README.md

 $wgDataspectsSearchIndex = "mediawiki";
 $wgDataspectsSearchSourcesForAnonymous = [];
 $wgDataspectsSearchSourcesForAuthenticated = [];
-$wgDataspectsSearchMediaWikiID = "dscan"; # together with the page ID, this represents the index doc id
+$wgDataspectsSearchMediaWikiIDPrefix = "dscan"; # together with the page ID, this represents the index doc id

 # This will direct full text searches to dataspects Search
 $wgDisableTextSearch = true;